 In mid-December, college representatives Fred Rogers and Alan Norton from Carleton and St. Olaf, respectively, presented city of Northfield officials mayor Mary Rossing and city administrator Tim Madigan with the colleges' annual donation to its host city.
 Each college gave $75,000 to Northfield, continuing a long-standing and unique tradition.

-Carleton College’s annual holiday Craft and Custodial Bake Sale will take place on Friday, December 4 from 9:00 a.m. to 3 p.m. in the Great Space of the Sayles-Hill campus center.
-A wide variety of hand-crafted items and baked goods will be available for purchase, ranging from jewelry, afghans, baskets, and much more.
-This event is free and open to the public.
+Carleton College’s annual holiday Craft and Custodial Bake Sale will take place on Friday, December 2 from 8:30 a.m. to 3 p.m. in the Commons of the Weitz Center for Creativity.
+A wide variety of hand-crafted items and baked goods will be available for purchase, ranging from jewelry, afghans, baskets, outerwear, candles, and much more.
+Vendors will donate a portion of the proceeds from their sales to the Carleton College Custodial Scholarship Fund.
+This popular annual event is free and open to the public.